 4. Overview of the Agency 5-Year Strategic Plan:

 The MS Soil & Water Conservation Commission has three main programs that are the central focus for the agency within the next five years.
-These are District Assistance Program, Water Quality Program, and the Surface Mining program.
-With much gratitude towards the legislature, the Commission received bond money in FY 2015 for the Commission's Watershed Rehabilitation Program which is a component of the Water Quality Program.
-Those funds are now nearly depleted and additional bonding authority is needed as required match for funds received through the federal PL-566 Watershed Program.
+These are the District Assistance Program, the Water Quality Program, and the Surface Mining program.